Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 ## Crashing on Startup (before main menu appears)

 Typically Caused by a corrupt plugin which is also master.
-Rerunning the wabbajack installer choosing "overwrite install" will generally resolve these issues.
+Rerunning the Wabbajack installer choosing "overwrite install" will generally resolve these issues.

 Note: If you are running a customized build - this can also be caused by a missing Dependency of a mod you installed.